Social Anxiety Disorder Treatment

 Social anxiety disorder treatment using CBT may entail:

-- Completing questionnaires to assess severity of social phobia and depression
+- Completing questionnaires to assess the severity of social phobia and depression

 - Doing attention training